cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 | **Maximum Deadline Extension** | 1 day |
 | **Minimum Neuron Creation Stake** | 1000 SPIRAL |

+**Note**: Initial voting power percentages reflect the effective governance influence at launch, which differs from token allocation percentages due to neuron dissolve delay configurations, voting power bonuses, and other governance parameters.

 ## How Governance Works

 The Cosmicrafts DAO leverages proven technology to enable robust and transparent decentralized governance and treasury management.